jaredjbeck/jaredjbeck.github.io/data.md

 [R script]()~ [Metadata]() ~ [Herb biomass data]()

-#### *Hylodesmum* demographic and physiological data

-This research project is currently in review, please check back later or contact Jared with inquiries.

 #### Local plant distributions and diversity in a quartzite glade data

 This research project is currently in review, please check back later or contact Jared with inquiries.